Skip to main content

 »Improved worker-failure handling

-We’ve improved the user experience when errors occur related to failed workers.
-When a user initiates a session to their desired target, Boundary will randomly select workers (with matching tags) to proxy the connection.
-Before release 0.17, unhealthy workers with issues related to external storage provider connections were still eligible to proxy connections, despite eventually failing.
+We've improved the user experience when errors occur related to failed workers.
+When a user initiates a session to a target that has session recording enabled, Boundary will randomly select workers (with matching tags) to proxy the connection.
+Before release 0.17, workers with read/write/delete permissions issues related to external storage providers were still eligible to proxy connections, despite eventually failing.
 Users had to reinitiate the connection until a healthy worker was selected.
-We’ve now implemented enhancements to handle failed workers by removing them from the selection pool upon failure.
+We’ve now implemented enhancements to handle failed workers with insufficient permissions by removing them from the selection pool upon failure.
 This reduces the errors presented to the user, resulting in a smoother experience.

 To learn more, visit our documentation on worker health.